harishpakala/AAS_Registry/README.md

 LIA_AAS_ETHEREUM_HOST=localhost                IP address of the external ethereum network
-LIA_AAS_ETHEREUM_PORT=31003                    Port of the external ethereum network LIA_dockerimage=mongo                          Mogo Database docker image LIA_preferedI40EndPoint=MQTT                   The prefered communication endpoint over which the registry interface looks for incoming messages
+LIA_AAS_ETHEREUM_PORT=31003                    Port of the external ethereum network LIA_dockerimage=mongo                          Mogo Database docker image LIA_preferedI40EndPoint=MQTT                   The prefereed communication endpoint over which the registry interface looks for incoming messages
-LIA_preferredCommunicationFormat=JSON          The prefered communication format LIA_ethereumHashId=2222-3333-44444-4444        Ethereum hash Id for this registry interface
+LIA_preferredCommunicationFormat=JSON          The prefeered communication format LIA_ethereumHashId=2222-3333-44444-4444        Ethereum hash Id for this registry interface
 </code></pre>

 ## Organization
 <p align="justify">
-The project is modelled as per the remondations of OVGU - LIA working group for AAS Architecture.
+The project is modelled as per the recommendations of OVGU - LIA working group for AAS Architecture.
 The software component is an AAS providing services of a
 Registry Interface, all related information is modelled as per AAS meta model submodels using the [AAS package file].
 The project is created using a templating engine being designed by OVGU - LIA working group.
 The AAS has RegistryHandler skill that handles incoming registration requests formatted in I4.0 language as specified in <a href="https://www.vdi.de/richtlinien/details/vdivde-2193-blatt-1-sprache-fuer-i40-komponenten-struktur-von-nachrichten">VDI/VDE 2193-1</a> and <a href="https://www.vdi.de/richtlinien/details/vdivde-2193-blatt-2-sprache-fuer-i40-komponenten-interaktionsprotokoll-fuer-ausschreibungsverfahren">VDI/VDE 2193-2</a>.
 The project is under continuous development for adding new features, however the basic rest api services remain unaffected.